powerdistribution/powerdistribution.github.io/study/10/index.md

 0. Now repeat the previous problem and include the reliability of the transfer switch feeding the facility which has an annual failure rate of 1% and a repair time of 24 hours.
+Also assume that failure of the switch leads to a facility outage.

+0. Now repeat the previous problem and include the reliability of the transfer switch feeding the facility, but this time, assume that 5% of the time, the switch fails to operate when called upon.

 0. If the distribution of daily SAIDI follows a lognormal distribution, what portion of annual average SAIDI (without